-Historic resources (i.e., palaeontological, prehistoric and archaeological sites and historic period features) are non-renewable resources, which are highly vulnerable to alteration, destruction or damage due to development activity.
+Historic resources (i.e., palaeontological, prehistoric and archaeological sites and historic period features) are nonrenewable resources, which are highly vulnerable to alteration, destruction or damage due to development activity.
 Potential impacts may occur whenever the ground surface is disturbed, because these features tend to be located either at or directly below the ground surface.

-With regard to the Project, there are no concerns for impacts to palaeontological sites or for prehistoric archaeological sites.
-However, there are two historic period features that may be situated within the Project Boundary that have Historical Resources Act requirements associated with them (Table 44).
+With regard to the Project, there are no concerns for impacts to palaeontological sites.
+However, there is one historic period feature and six prehistoric archaeological sites that may be situated within the Project Boundary that have Historical Resources Act requirements associated with them (Table 46).

-Table 44: Potential Historical Resources Act requirements for historic features within the Project Development Area
+Table 46: Potential Historical Resources A ct requirements for historic res ources within the Project Boundary - -